 WHEN IS THE PROGRAM FEE DUE?Click to Open

 A $50 application fee is due at the time of application submission, to let us devote our effort and attention to serious applicants.
 Once CIEE accepts your application, a $500 commitment deposit ($1,000 if TEFL is included) is due within 10 calendar days.
-The remaining balance of the program fee is due after you receive a job placement, which happens roughly 1-3 months after you make the deposit.
+The remaining balance of the program fee is due after you receive a job placement, which happens roughly 1-3 months before the departure date.

 Each of our programs has a different total program fee, based on the features included.
 To see these, please visit one of our programs.

 I HAVEN’T RECEIVED MY BACHELOR’S DEGREE YET, CAN I STILL APPLY?Click to Open

 Yes!
 You’ll need a bachelor’s degree to go on our Teach Abroad programs, but we welcome applications from graduating seniors.
 You should ask your academic advisor for a letter confirming your expected date of graduation, and you can upload that to your online application in place of your actual degree.
 Check with your school to confirm when your diploma will be delivered to you, and email a scan to your coordinator at that time.